MA 543: Ordinary Differential Equations and Dynamical Systems

 You can of course discuss with more people, but the submitted materials

-must be distinct for each individual group.
+must be distinct between groups.

 Each member of a group will receive the same grade.